JackLas/surviving-immersium-modpack/README.md

 # Description

-Modpack with more immersive gameplay, including overhauled survival mechanics, new world generation and structures, a bit of magic and technologies and a bunch of new decoration functions
+Modpack with more immersive gameplay, including overhauled survival mechanics, new world generation and structures and a bit of magic and technologies.

 F.A.Q and Known Issues: [FAQ.md](FAQ.md)